alex-piccione/chrome-extension.no-cookies/README.md

 ## How to install?

-Download this repo somewhere in your PC.
+Download this repo somewhere in your PC (<https://github.com/alex-piccione/chrome-extension.no-cookies/archive/refs/heads/main.zip>).
 Open browser extensions Manager panel (for Chrome you can use this URL "chrome://extensions/").
 Enable Developer Mode.
 With Developer Mode on, you can use the "Load unpacked" command and point to the folder where you extract this repo.